-- Who conducts the Advertising and Labeling inspections? - FDA commissioned inspectors complete FDA training and conduct FDA inspections on behalf of the FDA. - FDA contracts with states, territories, and Tribes to inspect retail establishments within their jurisdictions, where feasible. - FDA awards contracts to third-party entities to hire commissionable inspectors to conduct compliance check inspections of tobacco retailers in those states and territories where FDA has not been able to contract with a state agency. - Inspectors conduct compliance check inspections of tobacco retailers and send evidence of potential violations to FDA for review.
+- Who conducts the Undercover Buy inspections? - FDA commissioned inspectors complete FDA training and act on behalf of the FDA. - FDA contracts with states, territories, and Tribes to inspect retail establishments within their jurisdictions, where feasible. - FDA awards contracts to third-party entities that hire commissionable inspectors to conduct compliance check inspections of tobacco retailers in those states and territories where FDA has not been able to contract with a state agency. - Inspectors conduct compliance check inspections of tobacco retailers and send evidence of potential violations to FDA for review.